teamshield/greenfield-api-questions/README.md

 Data to be the generated came from 3 csv's with millions of records.
 The provided csv's were one containing questions, answers, and the third was photos associated with specific a specific answer.
 Due to the relational nature of the data, Postgres was chosed as the database.
 An ETL process was implemented using the fs module to consolidate answer data within a single file.

+Postgres was used as the database, Docker was used in order to quickly horizontally scale the system.

 <p align="center">
 <img src="documentation/logos.png">
 </p>